 §28-815 A. A person riding a bicycle on a roadway at less than the normal speed of traffic at the time and place and under the conditions then existing shall ride as close as practicable to the right-hand curb or edge of the roadway, except…

 If we stipulate that none of the exceptions applies at the time, the argument goes, that the “left” (the one further from the curb/edge) cyclist is by definition in violation of this rule.
 I know of no case law on this subject, and I would conjecture that it’s unlikely there ever will be.
-[UPDATE there are two superior court decisions which reversed lower-court convictions for not one but two left-2-abreast riders for violating Arizona’s FTR law (Far To the Right, also known as AFRAP, as far right as possible) in a narrow lane.
-This kind of ruling does not create precedent (because it’s not published) but gives a clear direction of things, see the Arizona v.
+[UPDATE though these are not binding precedents a couple of appeals which contradict this arguement: There are two superior court decisions which reversed lower-court convictions for not one but two left-2-abreast riders for violating Arizona’s FTR law (Far To the Right, also known as AFRAP, as far right as possible) in a narrow lane.
+This kind of ruling does not create precedent, but gives a clear direction of things, see the Arizona v.
 Roberts, and Arizona v.
 Picsopo orders, linked at azbikelaw.org/take-the-lane ]

 So, the bottom line is if you would be allowed to impede when riding single-file — e.g. and most often because of a lane that is too narrow to share — then you may also impede two abreast.